How to Reinstate a Suspended Driver’s License

 Senior drivers may apply for a provisional drivers license if they require immediate driving privileges to commute to work, assist with childcare responsibilities or to accomplish other household tasks.
 While these licenses restrict driving privileges, they allow seniors with suspended drivers licenses to operate their motor vehicles under certain circumstances.

-Common Causes for License Suspension
+Common Reasons for License Suspension

 Senior drivers may receive a drivers license suspension for many reasons.
 For instance, they may have committed a single traffic violation that warrants a suspended drivers license and fines.
 These violations may include DUIs or failure to meet insurance requirements.
 Additionally, senior drivers who drive with a suspended license may face extra suspension periods.
 Still, suspensions are commonly issued to drivers who commit multiple minor violations.
 License point systems help monitor the number of traffic violations seniors commit and establish limits that seniors may not surpass.
 For example, traffic violations resulting in the death or injury of other residents may automatically require seniors to surrender their licenses.